Dallas Kephart: Political career

 In 2022, Kephart won the three-way Republican primary to represent the 73rd District in the Pennsylvania House of Representatives.
 The seat was open following the retirement of Tommy Sankey, and Kephart faced no opponent in the general election.

+Kephart has taken a pro-energy industry stance in the State House, voting against bills he deems hostile to the industry and lobbying fellow lawmakers to do the same.
+He also co-sponsored a bill to pull Pennsylvania out of the Regional Greenhouse Gas Initiative.